J. Martin McNabb

-J. Martin McNabb (died April 2, 1926) was an American politician from Maryland.
+Joseph Martin McNabb (October 18, 1847 – April 2, 1926) was an American politician from Maryland.
 He served in the Maryland House of Delegates, representing Harford County, from 1884 to 1888.

+Early life

+Joseph Martin McNabb was born on October 18, 1847, at the family homestead in Macton, Harford County, Maryland, to Nancy (née Martin) and David G. McNabb.
+His father was a wheelwright and farmer.
+McNabb was educated at Harford Central Academy.

 Career

-J. Martin McNabb was a director of Harford Bank.
+McNabb was a director of Harford Bank.
 He worked as a teacher in Maryland schools in the 1870s.
-McNabb was admitted to the bar and ran a law practice until 1925.
+McNabb read law and was admitted to the bar in 1874.
+He ran a law practice in Bel Air and Macton.
+He stopped practicing law in 1925.

 McNabb was a Democrat.
-McNabb ran for county surveyor in 1873.
+McNabb ran for county surveyor in 1873 and served in that role for some years.
 He was elected as a member of the Maryland House of Delegates, representing Harford County, from 1884 to 1888.

 Personal life

-McNabb married Sarah Ellen Savin.
+McNabb married Sarah Ellen Savin, daughter of Patrick C. Savin, on January 20, 1875.
 They had one son, Charles H. McNabb.
 His wife died in 1924.
+He was affiliated with the Methodist Episcopal Church.

-McNabb died on April 2, 1926, at the age of 79, at his home in Cardiff, Maryland.
+McNabb died on April 2, 1926, at his home in Cardiff, Maryland.
 He was buried at Darlington Cemetery.